ghrgriner/german-idiom-freq/README.md

 9. The corpus might not match the [register](https://en.wikipedia.org/wiki/Register_(sociolinguistics))/formality that a user wants to speak in, since it is derived from an online encyclopedia.

-10. The author of this deck is not a native speaker of German.
+10. The repository author is not a native speaker of German.

 11. The English Wiktionary includes some single-word separable-verb entries.
     This is contrast to the German-language Wiktionary where single-word entries were limited to nouns.
-Since these single-word separable-word entries have no objects or other words to further restrict the results, there is a risk that the regular expressions used will overcount by a non-trivial amount.
-We may change
-    [how separable verbs are handled](#separable-verb-conventions)
+Since these single-word separable-word entries have no objects or other words to further restrict the results, there is a risk that the regular expressions used will overestimate the frequency by a non-trivial amount.
+We may change [how separable verbs are handled](#separable-verb-conventions)
     to ensure that the string matching the separable prefix is either attached to the verb or detached after the verb.
 (See handling of the